 Blockchain is a technology NOT a single network.
-Some blockchains give access to the public, ie. the Bitcoin chain, while others are private – being accessed only to a group of ‘certified’ users.
+Some blockchains give access to the public, ie. the Bitcoin chain, while others are private – being accessed only by a group of ‘certified’ users.

 Corporations, banks, and governments are beginning to realize the value of using Blockchain technology.
 It removes the need to trust any entity other than the code powering it, and a smart contract that runs on it.
 The smart contract is executed automatically based on specific conditions and triggers, and there is little either of the parties can do about it once it has been uploaded on the blockchain.
-For example, a smart contract monitoring a payment arrangement between a consultant and their client.
-It will monitor how much work-time the consultant is using.
-It will then automatically charge the client based upon the terms and conditions coded into the contract.
+For example, a smart contract monitors a payment arrangement between a consultant and their client.
+It will monitor how much work time the consultant is using.
+It will then automatically charge the client based on the terms and conditions coded into the contract.

 Benefits Of Blockchain